 Back to: ACCOUNTING, TAX, & REPORTING

-Adjusted Gross Income (AGI) Definition
+How is Adjusted Gross Income (AGI) Used?

 Adjusted gross income represents a part of gross income in U.S. tax laws.
 Whereas gross income refers to the total income earned by an individual in a year.
 This income consists of dividends, wages, salaries, capital gains, interest earned, royalty, income earned from rental property, etc. AGI accounts for many deductions from an individuals gross income in order to ascertain the amount on which the income tax will be ascertained.
 AGI is more effective than gross income when it comes to considering personal tax activities.
 Every deduction that converts gross income to adjusted gross income is considered before making tax exemptions for military service, dependent status, etc. In U.S., adjusted gross income is considered for filing a tax bill of an individual.
 After this step, the state taxable income of a person is affected by state-specific deductions and credits.